andreped/DMDetect/README.md

 - [x] Fix data augmentation scheme in the get_dataset method
 - [x] Updated paths to be more generic
 - [x] Added Jupyter Notebook relevant for deployment on Google Colab
+- [x] Get access to semantically annotated data of breast cancer
+- [x] Setup full pipeline for training and evaluating segmentation models
 - [ ] Find the optimal set of augmentation methods
 - [ ] Get access to raw DM images, and test the pipeline across the full image (model trained on patches)
 - [ ] Extract the distrbution between the 5 classes, to be used for balancing classes during training